♫ Listening to: How We Roll by Plushgun ♫

-Sift the powdered sugar into the bowl of a kitchen aid stand mixer (or you can use a handheld mixer).
+Sift the powdered sugar into the bowl of a stand mixer (or you can use a handheld mixer).

 Add non-dairy milk teaspoon by teaspoon, mixing constantly, until you get a consistency thin enough to pipe.

-Trace the outline of all 30 cookies using this squeeze bottle of white icing.
+Trace the outline of all 30 cookies using this white icing.

 Transfer 9 tablespoons of icing to a separate bowl and set aside.

 Add more non-dairy milk to the remaining white icing and mix again.
 You want a thinner consistency this time to fill in the cookie.